 This time you will reach the camping site Poincenot.
 There is a portable bathroom here so make sure to use it.
 It’s also a good idea to take a break here because after this it’s straight uphill for one hour with no shades.

 Fitz Roy Hike Kilometer 9-10: Steep Uphill Till The End

-Once you’re all rest up, leave the campsite and cross an open area before you reach the start of the steep hike.
+Once you’re all rest up, leave the campsite and cross an open area before you reach the start of the most steep part of your Fitz Roy day hike.

 If you only have time for 1 hike near El Chalten you should do the Fitz Roy hike.
 If you have more time in El Chalten, then consider doing the Cerro Torre hike, which is much easier and shorter than the Fitz Roy hike but still has an amazing view.